 MADE FOR PATIENTS, BY PATIENTS.

-Ethan, a 13-year-old baseball player and cowlick tamer, got sick.
+Our Story begins when Ethan, a 13-year-old baseball player and cowlick tamer, got sick.
 A case of strep throat changed everything.
-Soon after his sickness, Ethan began to develop obsessive compulsive behaviors and thoughts accompanied by debilitating tics and repetitive movements, today known as PANDAS, the reason for the panda in our logo.
+Soon after his initial sickness, Ethan began to develop obsessive compulsive behaviors and thoughts accompanied by debilitating tics and repetitive movements, today known as PANDAS, the reason for the panda in our logo.

 Life dramatically changed for Ethan and no one had any answers as to why.
-His parents tried everything.
+His parents tried everything to help.
 With good intentions, they turned to their doctors, who prescribed Ethan a list of pharmaceutical drugs.
 But the side effects outweighed any benefits.
 After a 10-year quest following the traditional pharmaceutical approach, Ethan knew he had to take responsibility for his own health.

 After finishing school, he stopped taking his prescriptions and felt like he was back to square one.
 Searching for peace, he moved to Colorado to pursue a career in agriculture.
 Soon functional health became a lifestyle, and Ethan was introduced to the medicinal benefits of hemp- which at the time was still a misunderstood plant.